All Episodes

 They have an incredibly difficult job.

-And I think that would protect uh all these schools from these devastating shootings.
+And I think that would protect all these schools from these devastating shootings.

 We have about 30 seconds.

-I mean, you and I understand why violent crimes increase, even if uh Democrats don't.
+I mean, you and I understand why violent crimes increase, even if Democrats don't.

 You have defunding the police.

-New York City's cut its police budget by a billion dollars a year.
+New York City has cut its police budget by a billion dollars a year.

-You know, less than eight percent of violent crime involves guns.
+You know, less than 8% of violent crime involves guns.

-The way you reduce violent crime with guns is the same way you reduce all violent crime, the other ninety-two plus percent, and that is you make it risky for criminals to go and commit crime.
+The way you reduce violent crime with guns is the same way you reduce all violent crime, the other 92-plus percent.

-When they don't when they know there's a risk, when they know there's going to be consequences, when they know there's going to be pushback, I think the odds of them taking that chance are greatly reduced, and the odds of them being successful uh hopefully uh shift to the safety and security of innocent people that are that are trapped by uh during these moments.
+When they know there's a risk, when they know there's going to be consequences, when they know there's going to be pushback, I think the odds of them taking that chance are greatly reduced.

-Thank you for giving us facts the mob than the media will never give us, or politicians will never give us a never stops working for the good of the country.
+Thank you for giving us facts the mob in the media will never give us or politicians will never give us first stops working for the good of the country.

-Sean Annity with behind the scenes information on today's breaking news.
+Sean Annie with behind the scenes information on today's breaking news.

 Hannity is on right now.